Episode 34 – Two reasons why strength training is the secret

 Finally, which is best?

-For me, resistance training offers the most potential for body composition changes.
+For me, strength training is the secret for body composition changes.
 It’s the best way to add lean muscle mass while burning fat.
-But, before you start, check in with your doctor!
+But, before you start, check-in with your doctor!

 Final note: For the best possible health and fitness results it is highly recommended you use a mix of both resistance training and cardio (although this is a whole another topic).